Last updated: 1st November 2025

 Policies means the Cotiss Privacy Policy, Fair Use Policy, and Support Policy, as each may be amended by Cotiss from time to time.

-Privacy Breach has the meaning given to that term in the Privacy Act.
+Privacy Breach has the meaning given to that term under the applicable Privacy Law.

-Privacy Law means, in respect of a party, all laws and regulations relating to privacy and/or protection of personal information applicable to that party, and includes the Privacy Act.
+Privacy Law means, in respect of a party, all laws and regulations relating to privacy and/or protection of personal information applicable to that party, in the applicable jurisdiction.

 Privacy Policy means the Cotiss Privacy Policy, the current version of which is at https://www.cotiss.com/privacy-policy.